IAmTree33/SQL-Database-GUI-py-/README.md

-yaysql is a custom module that is  required to run "SQLGUI.py"
+yaysql and  EzOs are custom modules that are  required to run "SQLGUI.py"